Below is a guide to taking a CSV of up to 50,000 keywords and clustering them by topic — with keyword intent applied as well.

 input_file = list(upload.keys())[0] # get the name of the uploaded file

-cluster_accuracy = 85 # 0-100 (100 = very tight clusters, but higher percentage of no_cluster groups)
+cluster_accuracy = 85 # 0-100 (100 = very tight clusters, more unclustered keywords)

-#transformer = 'all-mpnet-base-v2' # provides the best quality
+# transformer = 'all-mpnet-base-v2' # best quality

-transformer = 'all-MiniLM-L6-v2' # 5 times faster and still offers good quality
+transformer = 'all-MiniLM-L6-v2' # 5x faster, still good quality

-Step 6: Run CSV Checker
+Step 5: Run CSV checker

 acceptable_confidence = .8